What is Freely? The new BBC, ITV, C4 and C5 on demand service explained

 What features does Freely have?

-At launch, Freely has three main elements: a Browse screen, which suggests live and on-demand programmes from Britain’s leading broadcasters; A TV Guide, with seven-day forward functionality; and a Mini Guide interface that pops up each time you switch live channels.
+Freely currently has three main elements: a Browse screen, which suggests live and on-demand programmes from Britain’s leading broadcasters; A TV Guide, with seven-day forward functionality; and a Mini Guide interface that pops up each time you switch live channels.
 There’s also a Search function, for finding specific shows.

 The Browse menu includes shortcuts to the five main terrestrial channels, as well as each broadcaster’s native on-demand app.
 These are the same versions you’ll have on your existing TV or streaming device.
 Scroll down and you’ll see top picks from each broadcaster.
 Choose one and you’ll be taken straight to the content.
 It was quick to load and navigate through on the Hisense TV we tried; according to the firm the UI was developed to run well on entry-level TVs as well as top-end ones.